todiadiyatmo/wp-ffpc/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=8LZ66LGFLMKJW&lc=HU&item_name=Peter%20Molnar%20photographer%2fdeveloper&item_number=petermolnar%2dpaypal%2ddonation&currency_code=USD&bn=PP%2dDonationsBF%3acredit%2epng%3aNonHosted
 Tags: cache, APC, memcached, full page cache
 Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.5.1
-Stable tag: 0.4.1
+Stable tag: 0.4.3

 Fast Full Page Cache, backend can be memcached or APC

 == Description ==
 WP-FFPC is a full page cache plugin for WordPress.
 It can use APC or a memcached server as backend.
 The naming stands for Fast Full Page Cache.

 PHP has two extension for communication with a memcached server, named Memcache and Memcached.
-The plugin can utilize both.
+The plugin can utilize both, however, the recommended is memcached.

 = Features: =
 * exclude possibility of home, feeds, archieves, pages, singles